grapefruit

 Health Benefits

-• Rich in Vitamin C, boosting the immune system and protecting against illness.
+• Rich in vitamin C, boosting your immune system and protecting against illness.

-• High in antioxidants, like lycopene, which help fight free radicals and reduce the risk of chronic diseases.
+• High in antioxidants, like lycopene, which combat free radicals and reduce the risk of chronic diseases.

-• May aid in weight management due to its low calorie and high fiber content, promoting satiety.
+• May aid weight management due to its low calorie and high fiber content, promoting satiety.

-• Supports heart health by helping to lower cholesterol levels and blood pressure.
+• Supports heart health by potentially lowering cholesterol levels and improving blood pressure.

 Storage Tips

-Grapefruit can be stored at room temperature for about a week, but for longer storage, refrigerate them to maintain freshness and juiciness for up to two to three weeks.
-Keep grapefruits in the crisper drawer to prevent them from drying out.
-Avoid storing cut grapefruit at room temperature for more than two hours.
-Cut grapefruit should be stored in an airtight container in the refrigerator and consumed within a few days for best quality.
+Grapefruit can be stored at room temperature for up to a week, but for longer storage and to maintain its juiciness, refrigerate it.
+Place grapefruit in the crisper drawer of your refrigerator, where it can last for 2-3 weeks.
+Avoid storing grapefruit near strong-smelling foods, as it can absorb odors.
+Cut grapefruit should be stored in an airtight container in the refrigerator and consumed within a few days.

 Background Squiggy